The House of KI NO BI offers a blending room,

 At the Gin Palace, you can order from our grand menu, but you also have the opportunity to experience our vintage cocktail menu, featuring old spirits and liqueurs from the 1960s and 1970s, some rare Japanese single malt whiskies – such as Karuizawa and Chichibu – and The Kyoto Distillery’s entire KI NOH BI series, the first cask-aged gin produced in Japan.

-Only ELEMENTS members* can make reservations to use the Gin Palace.
-Please call the store at 075-223-0457 for ELEMENTS membership applications.
+Only ELEMENTS members* can use the Gin Palace, subject to space availability.
+Please call the store at 075-223-0457 for ELEMENTS membership application details.

 There is a cover charge of JPY1,500 per person, which includes a welcome drink.

 * House of KI NO BI membership ELEMENTS.
-To become a member costs JPY6,000, including a complimentary bottle of House Gin as a welcome gift.
+To become a member costs JPY6,000, including a complimentary KINOBI³ tasting set as a welcome gift.
 There is no annual renewal fee and you will be given your own ELEMENTS membership card.

 For reservations and further information, please contact us on the telephone number below.